Electronic Passport components and solutions for government printing works

-Smart virtual credentials are an important step that will certainly impact Machine Readable Passports in the future.
+Smart virtual credentials are an essential step that will undoubtedly impact Machine Readable Passports in the future.
 We believe virtual passports can expand rapidly as a companion form of ID to a physical passport.

 We explore the early stages of cloud passports on this page.

 Thales' experience is a key asset for your project's success.
-We believe Thales' mission is to inform our partners and the wider industry, share best practices, and present expert analysis.
+Thales aims to inform our partners and the wider industry, share best practices, and present expert analysis.